 I rode about as hard as I could for 25 minutes or so.
 8.5 miles.
 For all his talk about being a stronger rider, I think it’s a bunch of hooey.

 I stayed off the bike on Friday but did referee a high school varsity soccer match at night.
 And then, Saturday…

 Our group ride was canceled so we did our own group ride.
 Except David Vito and his friend, Vince, showed up on time trial bikes.
 These bikes are fast.
 They’re equipped with aero bars for leaning out over the bike although they don’t handle quite as well as a regular road bike.
 And thus David and Vince suggested we ride the W&OD instead of our normal road route.

-There were strong head winds, 20-30 mph, and I did my best to hand on behind as we headed from Reston to Leesburg.
+There were strong headwinds, 20-30 mph, and I did my best to hang on behind as we headed from Reston to Leesburg.
 Although Daniel Kalbacher took a pull, I had no pop in my legs on this day.
-We ultimately did 32 miles at a hard pace and I did one pull on the way back, with a tail wind, and was gone after that.
+We ultimately did 32 miles at a hard pace and I did one pull on the way back, with a tailwind, and was gone after that.

 When I got home I jumped in the shower which eventually became slumping into a hot bath.
 And fell asleep.
 Then I moved to the bed where I slept.
 Then to the sofa.
 I ended up sleeping most of the time from 4:30 p.m. on Saturday until 2:30 p.m. on Sunday.
 Different locations, but still sleeping.
 I had a fever and headache along with an upset stomach.